|

 (Introduction)

-The qin world during the Ming dynasty divided mainly into the Jiang3 and Zhe4 schools.
-At that time the Jiang school referred to the school of Liu Hong of Songjiang;5 it had no connection to the traditional Song dynasty school of "Jiangxi tablature".6 The Zhe school carried on the Southern Song tradition of Xu Tianmin.
-For example, the editor of Wugang Qinpu, Huang Xian, and the editor of Xingzhuang Taiyin Buyi, Xiao Luan, were both described as "Xumen Orthodox Tradition".7 (Zhu Houjiao's) prefatory comments to Fengxuan Xuanpin (1539),8 "Melodies transmitted to society are of two types, Zhe melodies of the Xu tradition and Jiang melodies of the Liu tradition", summarized the situation.
+The qin world during the Ming dynasty divided mainly into (qin schools3 called) Jiang pai4 and Zhe pai.5 At that time the Jiang school referred to the school of Liu Hong of Songjiang; it had no connection to the traditional Song dynasty school of "Jiangxi tablature".7 The Zhe school carried on the Southern Song tradition of Xu Tianmin.
+For example, the editor of Wugang Qinpu, Huang Xian, and the editor of Xingzhuang Taiyin Buyi, Xiao Luan, were both described as "Xumen Orthodox Tradition".8 (Zhu Houjiao's) prefatory comments to Fengxuan Xuanpin (1539),9 "Melodies transmitted to society are of two types, Zhe melodies of the Xu tradition and Jiang melodies of the Liu tradition", summarized the situation.
 However, as for the large or small influence, the two schools were not equal.
 The Zhe school published quite a few tablature collections, and passed the tradition on to quite a few disciples.
-But the Jiang tradition was much inferior.
-Liu Zhu9 in his Silkwood Essay10 introduced the actual situation: "Nowadays there are in practice three types of qin melodies, Jiang, Zhe and Min.11 Those who practice the Min tradition number less than 1 or 2 percent; those who practice the Jiang tradition number perhaps 30 or 40 percent; those who practice the Zhe tradition number perhaps 60 or 70 percent.
-Based on looking at the two traditions, the Zhe melodies are better.
-The Jiang melody sounds are loaded with details, the Zhe melodies are more smooth and easy.
-Compared to Jiang melodies they seem more clear and far-reaching."
+But the Jiang tradition was much inferior.10 Liu Zhu11 in his Silkwood Essay12 introduced the actual situation:

 (Continue: Xumen Zhe Tradition)